longshotlabs/composable-forms/docs/spec/input.md

 ### isDirty() [OPTIONAL]

-Returns a boolean indicating whether anything has been entered/changed by the user.
-Return `true` if the value state does not match the value prop.
+Returns a boolean indicating whether anything has been entered/changed by the user or by a call to the `setValue` instance method.

 ### getValue() [OPTIONAL]

-Returns the current value of the input in state
+Returns the current value the input is showing

 ### resetValue() [OPTIONAL]

-Update the value state to match the value prop, erasing any user changes
+Update the shown value to match the value prop, erasing any user changes

 ### setValue(value) [OPTIONAL]